Luminary software for macromolecular and nanoparticle separation and characterization

 Second Virial Coefficient (A2) Measurements

-The second virial coefficient (A2) is a measure of macromolecular self-association, and is one of the few parameters that can be used to predict the crystallization properties of a protein.
+The second virial coefficient (A2) is a measure of macromolecular self-interaction and solute-solvent interactions, and is one of the few parameters that can be used to predict the crystallization properties of a protein.
 Learn more…

 dn/dc and UV extinction coefficient determination

 While dn/dc and UV extinction coefficients are documented for many existing compounds, they must be experimentally determined for novel samples.
 ASTRA provides analysis features to measure these critical sample characteristics.
 Learn more…

 Band Broadening Correction

 Wyatt Technology software is written by scientists for scientists.
 ASTRA was designed from the ground up to properly compute and propagate uncertainties to ensure our results are publication-quality.
 Learn more…

 Cutting Edge Technology